|Home||News||What's New||Where are we?||History||Maps & Views||Education||Religion||Natural features||Facilities||Raheny

 East of the old church is the Village Plaza, on which stands the Hayes Memorial Cross .
 Opposite is the large Windsor Motors campus and then beyond on the right is Raheny Library , ever popular with visitors from miles around.
-On the left we then come to the Bank of Ireland , at the entrance to St. Assam's and Rathmore Park , followed across the road by the Post Office and Spar .
+On the left we then come to the Bank of Ireland , at the entrance to St. Assam's and Rathmore Park , followed across the road by the former Post Office (later Spar), now a chemist with adjacent dog grooming and hardware.

 East to the coast and Howth

 The road then sweeps on , passing a turn for Avondale and Maywood on the right, then one for St. Assam's and Foxfield on the left , which leads to the St. Assam's shops.
 Passing through a set of traffic lights, we are at the main entrance to Maywood and Bettyglen (Old Bettyglen - the new estate can only be reached from Watermill Road), to the left , which leads down tree-lined Maywood Road .

-A little further along, there is the former Shieling Hotel , a remnant of older days and until its closure the only hotel for quite a distance and Raheny's second service station, once known as Foxhall Service Station , just before the entrance to Orchard Road and Fox's Lane, once part of the main road and the site of Raheny-by-the-Sea.
+A little further along, there is the former Shieling Hotel , a remnant of older days and until its closure the only hotel for quite a distance and Raheny's second service station, once known as Foxhall Service Station , later Topaz, just before the entrance to Orchard Road and Fox's Lane, once part of the main road and the site of Raheny-by-the-Sea.
 Today it still hosts Raheny's surviving thatched cottage .
 Opposite is another entrance to Foxfield and just after, also on the left, the former Foxfield House, now called Berehaven.
 The road then crests and descends Blackbanks , passes a last turn for Foxfield and Kilbarrack and merges with the James Larkin coast road as Raheny draws to a close by the sea , facing Howth .

-The road itself continues through Kilbarrack and Sutton to Howth, with a turn for the coastal route to Portmarnock and Malahide at Baldoyle.
+The road itself continues through Kilbarrack, past Bayside, and on to Sutton and then Howth, with a turn for the coastal route to Portmarnock and Malahide at Baldoyle.

 | Home | Where are we? | History | Views | Features | Facilities, Shops etc. | Religion | Education | Gazetteer | Links | Mail |